-WordPress.org is the self-hosted version of WordPress.
-You download the software for free and then install it on your own server or one you lease.
-With most modern hosting services like Bluehost, you don’t even have to download WordPress.
-You simply install it with a click or two.
+With self-hosted WordPress, you download the software for free and install it on your own server or one you lease.
+Modern hosting services like Bluehost let you do this with just a couple of clicks.

 WordPress.org (self-hosted WordPress) provides seven advantages over WordPress.com (hosted WordPress):

 - You have access to more themes.
 Because WordPress.com runs in a closed system, they are very selective about which themes they let you install.
-At this writing, you have your choice of 146 free themes and 55 premium themes (starting at $50).Will this may sound like plenty of options, compare it to the thousands of themes—both free and premium—that are available for self-hosted WordPress.
-Some of my favorite premium developers include StudioPress, Elegant Themes, WooThemes, and Standard.
+At this writing, you have your choice of 194 free themes and 184 premium themes (starting at $19).

-- All-in-One SEO Pack—Optimizes your WordPress blog for search engines (SEO).
+- Yoast SEO—Optimizes your WordPress blog for search engines (SEO).
 It allows you to customize the meta data for each post.

 - Blubrry PowerPress—Embeds my podcast into specific blog posts (show notes).
 You can pick from a variety of player styles and display the one you want in your post.